 We’re excited, and maybe even obsessed, by the tools.
 We frantically rush from service to service in an exhausting attempt to keep up with our peers, fearing that we may one day relinquish our position as a leading authority on the subject of all things social.
 We are edglings, and the membership dues are paid in the form of time, attention, vision, and translation as we bring shiny new objects from the edge to the center.

 But, are we losing sight of the guiding principles and teachings that foster meaningful and rewarding relationships simply because we’re practically held captive by a never-ending cycle of new and popular social tools?
 Our thinning attention may be clouding our ability to see the bigger picture.

 Suddenly everyone is a social media consultant, yet very few of us are true online sociologists, observers, or genuine conversationalists.
 The firsthand research and lessons learned in the field are invaluable and definitely tier the experience and expertise of those selling their services.
-But, just because we’re on Twitter and Seesmic, blogging, or uploading Flip videos to YouTube doesn’t qualify us social media experts.
+But, just because we’re on Twitter and Seesmic, blogging, or uploading video conferencing tools to YouTube doesn’t qualify us social media experts.

 It’s so much more than the ability to guide companies on how to create fan pages on Facebook, islands on SecondLife, accounts on Pownce or Plurk, and profiles on Bebo or Myspace.